bestselfapp/serverless-notification-scheduler/README.md

 - `now`: If this value is set, the notification will be sent as soon as possible, typically within the next minute.

 - A UTC timestamp: If a specific date and time is provided, the notification will be scheduled to be sent at that time.
 The timestamp should be in the format "YYYY-MM-DDTHH:MM:SSZ".
 The system will round the provided timestamp to the next nearest 5-minute mark.
 For example, if "2024-01-02T02:03:00Z" is provided, it will be rounded to "2024-01-02T02:05:00Z".
 Please note that the system only processes scheduled notifications every five minutes.
 To ensure your notification is sent at the desired time, it's recommended to round the timestamp to the nearest 5 minutes yourself.

+`emailNotificationSettings` - This field is used when the `notificationType` is set to `email`.
+It should be an object with the following properties:

+- `emailType`: This field specifies the format of the email.
+It can be either 'text' or 'html'.
+If not provided, it defaults to 'html'.

+- `toEmailAddress`: This is the email address to which the email notification will be sent.
+It should be a valid email address.

+- `fromEmailAddress`: This is the email address from which the email notification will be sent.
+It should be a valid email address.

+- `unsubscribeUrl`: This is the URL that will be included in the email for users to unsubscribe from future notifications.
+It should be a valid URL.
+This field is optional.

 `enableAdaptiveTiming` - This field is a placeholder for future functionality.
 When implemented, it will allow the system to adjust the timing of recurring notifications based on user behavior.
 If set to `true`, the system will call the `adaptiveTimingCallbackUrl` to determine the optimal time to send the notification.
 Currently, this functionality is not implemented and this field has no effect.